 4. Kingston 32GB Canvas Select Plus SD Card – U1, V10, Up To 100MB/s

-The 32GB Canvas Select Plus UHS-I microSDHC Memory Card with SD Adapter (3-Pack) from Kingston offers improved speed and capacity for loading apps more quickly, as well as capturing raw and JPEG still images and Full HD 1080p videos.
+The 32GB Canvas Select Plus UHS-I microSDHC Nikon D60 SD memory card with SD Adapter (3-Pack) from Kingston offers improved speed and capacity for loading apps more quickly, as well as capturing raw and JPEG still images and Full HD 1080p videos.
 It was designed for Android devices and built with the A1 performance spec.

 This Canvas Select Plus has a maximum storage capacity of 32 GB, and it is capable of delivering read rates of up to 100 MB/s.
 Additionally, it has a V10 speed class rating, which ensures that its write speeds will not go below 10 MB/s.